Felicia Farerre - Vocals

 Blu DuBois is a member of the community of writers at The Living Pen bringing stories to life.
 While every life has a story, every story comes to life at TheLivingPen.com.

-Album credits: Music That Tells a Story, Pacific Dreams - story/poems author
+Album credits: Music That Tells a Story, Pacific Dreams, Children Of Conflict - story/poems author